Five laws of library science: Fourth Law

-Fifth Law: A library is a growing organism
+Fifth Law

-The fifth law of library science, "A library is a growing organism," means that a library should be a dynamic institution that is never static in its outlook.
+The fifth law of library science, "A library is a growing organism," means that a library, like an organism, should be a dynamic institution that is never static in its outlook.
 Ranganathan identified two types of growth: growth that increases the quantity of items in the library's collection, and growth that improves the collection's overall quality through the replacement of materials.
 Books, methods, and the physical library should be updated over time.
-There needs to be a consideration of growing physical space, but in the 21st century this has come to mean the multiple formats platforms a collection can encompass.
+There needs to be a consideration of growing physical space, but in the 21st century this has come to mean the multiple formats and platforms a collection can encompass.

 Variants

 The Law of Parsimony

 Ranganathan also wrote about what he called "The Law of Parsimony."
-According to this law, fiscal resources should generally not be allocated to books that have a limited audience.
+According to this law, financial resources should generally not be allocated to books that have a limited audience.

 By other individuals

 In 1998, Michael Gorman, a past president of the American Library Association, recommended the following laws in addition to Ranganathan's five: